 57. The FTC and DOJ have played a lead role in promoting convergence towards sound competition policies internationally, both through their participation in multilateral bodies such as the OECD Competition Committee, the International Competition Network, UNCTAD, and APEC, and through building strong bilateral ties with their major enforcement partners.
 The ICN Unilateral Conduct Working Group, co-chaired by the FTC and the German Bundeskartellamt, produced a set of recommended practices on the assessment of substantial market power and the application of unilateral conduct rules to state-created monopolies, and in March 2009 hosted a successful workshop on assessing dominance/substantial market power and evaluating unilateral conduct, attended by more than 125 delegates from over 35 jurisdictions.
-Based on the work of the ICN Merger Working Group, co-chaired by the DOJ and Irish Competition Authority, ICN members adopted three recommended practices addressing the legal framework for merger analysis, the use of market shares and measures of market concentration, and the assessment of firm entry and expansion.
+Based on the work of the ICN Merger Working Group, co-chaired by the legal framework for merger analysis, the use of market shares and measures of market concentration, and the assessment of firm entry and expansion.
 At the ICN's annual conference in April 2008, the Cartel Working Group introduced a report on effective cartel settlement systems, and the Competition Policy Implementation Working Group presented a study of what makes a competition agency effective.